onqtam/headjack/src/motivation.md

 In this chapter we discuss tens of problems - perhaps up to a hundred - all scattered throughout the text.

+> "Imagination will often carry us to worlds that never were, but without it we go nowhere." - [Carl Sagan](https://www.goodreads.com/quotes/9812-imagination-will-often-carry-us-to-worlds-that-never-were)

 > "A great company is a conspiracy to change the world; when you share your secret, the recipient becomes a fellow conspirator." - [Peter Thiel](https://www.azquotes.com/quote/929109#:~:text=from%20the%20outside.-,A%20great%20company%20is%20a%20conspiracy%20to%20change%20the%20world%3B%20when%20you%20share%20your%20secret%2C%20the%20recipient%20becomes%20a%20fellow%20conspirator.,-Peter%20Thiel)